First-Time Buyer Conveyancing

 How Switalskis can help

-When you get in touch with our conveyancing team, you’ll get everything you need to know as a first-time buyer, including the steps involved in your transaction.
+When you get in touch with our residential conveyancing team, you’ll receive everything you need to know as a first-time buyer, including the steps involved in your transaction.
 You can also visit our first-time buyer guide to learn more.

-We're by your side every step of the way.
-We will explain the legal work we're doing on your behalf, from searches to title deeds, as well as handling the paperwork.
-Your journey to home ownership is unique, so the advice you’ll get is tailored to you.
-You’ll always be kept in the loop, so you can make decisions confidently.
+We’re by your side every step of the way.
+We’ll explain the legal work we’re carrying out on your behalf, from searches to title deeds, and handle the paperwork for you.
+Your journey to home ownership is unique, so the advice you receive will always be tailored to you.
+We’ll keep you informed throughout, so you can make decisions with confidence.

 Embracing technology

-Managing your residential conveyancing shouldn't feel like a chore, so we use an online portal to let you access your documents in one place, at a time that suits you.
-Here's how it works:
+Managing your residential conveyancing shouldn’t feel like a chore.
+That’s why we use an online portal, giving you access to your documents in one place, at a time that suits you.
+Here’s how it works:

-• When you instruct us, you'll be given access to the portal where you can begin filling out some of the initial paperwork, verifying your identity, and making any initial payments.
+• When you instruct us, you’ll be given access to the portal, where you can begin completing the initial paperwork, verify your identity, and make any initial payments.

-Onboarding online takes minutes, but if you need any help or have questions, you can call or email our new business team, who are always happy to help.
+Getting started online only takes a few minutes.
+If you need any support or have questions, you can call or email our new business team, who are always happy to help.

 Understanding residential conveyancing

 Residential conveyancing is the legal process of buying and selling residential property.
-As your conveyancer, we’ll gather information about the property and make sure it’s right for you.
+As your conveyancer, we’ll gather key information about the property you're buying and make sure everything is right for you.
 Some of the key steps include:

 • Getting a conveyancing quote: When you first contact our new business team, they'll provide a tailored quote.
 This includes your legal fees and any other costs, such as local authority searches and transfer fees, so there are no surprises.

-• Property searches: When you're buying a house, we will carry out property searches.
+• Property searches: When you're buying a house, we carry out a range of searches.
 These look at factors such as local planning, the property's history, and potential issues, such as flooding or land contamination.

 • Review and advise: We'll review the property’s legal title, advise you of anything that could affect your use or enjoyment of the property, and make sure you’re comfortable with what you’re agreeing to when you buy the property.

-• Completion: ‘Completion’ is when you finalise your property purchase, and we pay the seller.
-To do this, we will ensure your finances are in place and that the legal documents are properly filed.
-Once you’ve completed, you can pick up the keys to your first home and move in!
+• Completion: Completion is when your purchase is finalised and we transfer funds to the seller.
+We’ll ensure everything is in place, including your finances and legal documentation.
+Once this is done, you can collect the keys to your new home and move in.

 To learn more about what each step entails, you can look at our first time buyer guide , which explains each step in detail.